PhilipPanda/SecurOS/README.md

 **Keep in mind this Operating System is currently in beta.
 "SecurOS is currently a private distro, public realese will become available later on."**

 - You need Virtual Box / VMWare / Qemu
-- Download the ISO / OVA file and set it up in your VM
+- Download the ISO / OVA file and set it up in your VM / PC
 - Recommended 16 core 8 gb ram

 - Default username: securos